-For more information, see info bash under the Bash Startup Files and Interactive Shells section.
+For more information, see info bash under the Bash Startup Files and Interactive Shells section, and Bash Startup Files in CBLFS.

-The files /etc/profile and ~/. bash\profile are read when the shell is invoked as an interactive login shell.
+The files /etc/profile and ~/.bash\profile are read when the shell is invoked as an interactive login shell.
+In the next section, a base /etc/profile will be created to set up locale information.